 It was a very unhealthy situation and honestly, I’m glad I got out.
 Ultimately, he left and the new ED was willing to play nice in the sandbox with the other service providers.
 Together, they started working on solving more issues around homelessness in the community which was a good thing for everyone.

 There’s no need for nonprofits to be competitive.
 For nonprofit founders and leaders who want to eliminate competition, they’re probably like this boss I had and unwilling to partner with others, which is counterproductive.

 There are plenty of people in need for all of us.
 And if you do happen to completely meet the need and work yourself out of a job, isn’t that a good thing?

-How would it change things if people stopped comparing themselves or their organizations to others and simply focused on the people we’re here to serve?
+How would it change things if people stopped comparing themselves or their organizations to others and simply focused on those they’re here to serve?

-Would our service delivery improve?
-Would staff morale improve?
-Would staff turnover improve?
+Would their service delivery improve?
+Would staff morale and retention get better?
 Maybe nothing would change, but I doubt it.
 I think the elimination of all that negative energy from nonprofit leaders would have a big impact on the work we nonprofits are doing.

 So, I challenge you to stop thinking about your fellow nonprofits as competitors.
 Look for ways you can partner.
 Or at the very least, stop saying or thinking anything negative about them.
 Focus on engaging your donors and fully funding your mission.